nerab/paradeiser/README.md

 ## Status

 Paradeiser provides the current state as process exit status.
-With the ´--verbose´ switch, additional information is printed to STDOUT.
+With the `--verbose` switch, additional information is printed to STDOUT.

 * Given an active pomodoro: